y14e/power-focusable/README.md

 ### `filter`

 Custom filter function for excluding elements from focus traversal.
-Useful for advanced focus management such as portals, virtual focus regions, temporary exclusions, or custom focus scopes.

 The function should return `true` to include the element, or `false` to exclude it.

+Used by `getFocusables`, `getNextFocusable`, `getPreviousFocusable`, and `hasFocusable`.

+### `include`

+Custom include function for adding elements to focus traversal even if they are not normally focusable.

+The function should return `true` to include the element, or `false` to ignore it.

 Used by `getFocusables`, `getNextFocusable`, `getPreviousFocusable`, and `hasFocusable`.